ibexa/documentation-developer/docs/guide/extending_ez_platform_ui.md

 ##### Side view

 A view can also be used as a side view.
-As its name suggests a side view can represent anything that is not part of the main view.
+As its name suggests, a side view can represent anything that is not part of the main view.

 For instance, when displaying a Location, the top menu (the Navigation hub) or the left toolbar (the Discovery Bar) are side views.